 - 3-4 sprigs Fresh Rosemary

-Peel and slice your potatoes into small-medium even sized chunks.
-Place in a suitably sized pot of cold water and bring to boil with a pinch of salt.
-Boil until the potatoes just begin to flake on the outside.
-(10-15mins)
+Place potatoes in a pot of cold water and bring to boil with a good pinch of salt.
+Boil until the potatoes are fork tender.

-Serve with an extra sprinkle of salt to drawer out the final bit of moisture.
+Serve with an extra sprinkle of salt to drawer out the final bit of moisture, just for extra crispiness.

 a) What type of potato to use - I use Maris Pipers but any large white floury potatoes will do the job.
 Making sure your potatoes aren't too big is important.
 Smaller spuds = crunchier casing.
 Also making sure they're uniformly cut ensures they all cook at an even rate.

 b) How to know when the goose fat is hot enough - A tip to check the goose fat is hot enough when it comes out the oven is to pop in a tiny bit of potato.
 If it rapidly bubbles, you're in.